SHL (motorcycle): Production summit

 The M11 was followed by an SHL M17 Gazela (gazelle), with stronger 175 cc engine and styled fairings.
-Some 50,000 were made in 1968–1970.
-Unfortunately, it was the last model with the SHL badge, since the authorities of centrally planned economy decided, this time ultimately, to stop motorcycle production in Kielce and leave the WSK PZL-Świdnik as the only Polish motorcycle manufacturer.
+Some 50,000 were made from 1968–1970.
+It was the last model with the SHL badge, since the centrally planned economy's authorities decided, this time ultimately, to stop motorcycle production in Kielce and leave the WSK PZL-Świdnik as the only Polish motorcycle manufacturer.